Three microscope lenses point very closely to a section of Egyptian papyrus.

 The Bruker ARTAX800 µ-XRF system is a portable energy-dispersive XRF spectrometer, with a 70 µm resolution, capable of both spot analyses and mapping.
 Elements from Na to U can be analysed (variously % to ppm levels) and a rotating measuring head enables analysis of a wide variety of samples without the need for contact, including samples too large to otherwise be analysed by conventional laboratory instruments and extremely small samples that require high resolution.
 Custom calibrations are possible with the use of EasyCal software.

 The Rigaku SuperMini200 is a benchtop X-ray fluorescence (XRF) analyser that offers high sensitivity and accuracy.
-The SuperMini200 is capable of analysing elements ranging from oxygen to uranium, and features wavelength dispersive optics, a high-resolution detector and easy-to-use software.
+The SuperMini200 is capable of analysing elements ranging from fluorine to uranium, and features wavelength dispersive optics, a high-resolution detector and easy-to-use software.

 • xrFuse1 fusion furnace